xolanimaphumulo/xolani-wyzetalk-assessment/readme.md

 - `GET /api/leaderboard`: Gets a leadboard across all games

 For detailed information about each endpoint and their usage, refer to the API documentation.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please fork the repository, make your changes, and submit a pull request.
-Ensure to follow the [contributing guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README template further based on your specific project requirements, including adding more detailed usage instructions, API documentation, or any additional sections you find necessary.